JetBrains/teamcity-documentation/topics/configuring-secondary-node.md

 ### Processing User Requests to Modify Data on Secondary Node

 This responsibility is responsible for allowing [user actions on a secondary node](#User-level+Actions+on+Secondary+Node).
 It is especially useful when the main server is down or goes through maintenance.

+### Main Node Responsibility

+In terms of TeamCity 2021.1 EAP2, you can assign a secondary node to the _Main TeamCity node_ responsibility.
+This responsibility by default belongs to the current main server, but gets vacant if this server becomes unavailable.
+After you assign any secondary server to this responsibility, it becomes the main node and receives all its other responsibilities (processing builds, managing agents, and so on).
+All the running builds will continue their operations without interruption.
+If a [proxy is configured](multinode-setup.md#Proxy+Configuration) in your setup, build agents will seamlessly reconnect to the new main node.
+When the previous main server starts again, it becomes a secondary node, as the _Main TeamCity node_ responsibility is already occupied by another server.
+If necessary, you can repeat the procedure above to switch roles between these servers.

 ## User-level Actions on Secondary Node